cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hospital-admissions.md

 ## Limitations

-This data source is based on electronic medical records and claims data provided to us by a national health system.
-The system can report on a portion of hospitalizations, but not all of them, and so this source only represents those hospitalizations known to them.
+This data source is based on electronic medical records and claims data provided to us by health system partners.
+The partners can report on a portion of hospitalizations, but not all of them, and so this source only represents those hospitalizations known to them.
 Their coverage may vary across the United States.

 ## Lag and Backfill

-Hospitalizations are reported and processed by the health system several days after they occur, so the signal is typically available within several days of lag.
+Hospitalizations are reported and processed by the health system partners several days after they occur, so the signal is typically available within several days of lag.
 This means that estimates for a specific day are only available several days later.

 The amount of lag in reporting can vary, particularly whether the data comes from electronic medical records or from processed claims.
 After we first report